thinlizzy/Caya/HOWTO.md

    - General purpose
    - Math and randomness

-## Core concepts and philosophy
+## Introduction

 This library provides a collection of classes and functions that aim to simplify some of the heavy-lifting involved in implementing simple 2D games using HTML5.
-The library aims to be lightweight and provide a clear API that's both powerful and easy to use, and lets you focus on game logic instead of working with all the technical details behind the scenes.
+It aims to be lightweight and provide a clear API that's both powerful and easy to use, and lets you focus on game logic instead of working with all the technical details behind the scenes.

 ## Quick start guide